croct-tech/coding-standard-js/docs/rules/argument-spacing.md

 # `argument-spacing`

-Enforce consistent spacing in multiline function calls.
+Enforces a surrounding line break before and after the argument list in multiline functional calls.

 ## Rule details